 A vision for social and economic development through flexible spectrum management

 Technologies which are designed to use license-exempt or shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.
-In heavily regulated environment of spectrum management, these benefits can only be realized with a solid vision from regulators and governments to include as many users and entities as possible in a technical environment that provides a maximal amount of flexibility for those users and entities.
-The IEEE 802 wireless community provide the basic elements of one such ecosystem, and we welcome others to contribute to and use our results.
+In heavily regulated environment of spectrum management, these benefits can only be realized with a solid vision from regulators and governments of a technical environment that provides a maximal amount of flexibility and opportunities for all.
+The IEEE 802 wireless community provide the basic elements of one such ecosystem.
+We welcome others to contribute to and use our results.

-The IEEE-SA has an important role to play in the development of intelligent spectrum allocation and management based upon transparent, standardized rules that also account for incumbent users.
+The IEEE-SA has an important role to play in the development of spectrum allocation and management based upon transparent, standardized rules that also account for incumbent users.

 This statement was developed by the IEEE Standards Association and represents the considered judgement of a group of IEEE standards participants with expertise in the subject field.
 The position taken by the IEEE Standards Association does not necessarily reflect the views of IEEE or its other Organizational Units.